VladimirMakhnev/X-MASS/README.md

 ## How to use

+Prepare input files at the directory with scripts.
-Launch the main.py script in folder with all input files:
+Launch the main.py script:

 `python main.py `

-where filenames.inp contains info about all other files and method of calculation:
+where **filenames.inp** contains info about all other files and method of calculation:

 | **File**                              | **Description**                    |
 |---------------------------------------|------------------------------------|